-At Thrive Treatment℠ we accept most private insurance plans and we are in network with Cigna, MHN Health Net, Magellan, First Health, and Anthem Blue Cross.
+At Thrive Treatment℠ we accept most private insurance plans and we are in network with Cigna, Optum, Magellan, First Health, and Anthem Blue Cross.
 Additional payment options are available so don’t hesitate to give us a call so we can get you the help that you need.

 Our dual diagnosis treatment center in Los Angeles, California offers evidence-based, gender-specific programming to Los Angeles residents and out-of-state guests who are truly looking to recover from the disease of addiction and co-occurring mental illnesses.
 Through our integrated therapies & programming we are able to get to the root of addiction & mental health issues.
 We offer the following treatment services to aide in your path to recovery.

 A dual diagnosis can be any combination of substance use disorder and mental illness.
 For example, a person can be addicted to nicotine and struggle with anxiety disorder, or someone addicted to alcohol may struggle with PTSD.

 Because there are seemingly countless combinations of addictions and mental illnesses an individual can be struggling with, our dual diagnosis treatment in Burbank provides versatile care to be able to treat a range of conditions.

 At Thrive Treatment, we help treat a range of addictions, including substances like:

 We also treat a range of mental illnesses, like:

 Our dual diagnosis treatment in Burbank provides versatile mental health and addiction treatment to help clients struggling with a dual diagnosis receive the best possible care for both conditions at the same time.